 On today’s date in 1980, a national telethon supporting Terry Fox’s Marathon of Hope raised more than $10 million for cancer research.

-While Fox, a Winnipeg native, died in 1981, the prior 12 months saw the 20-year-old man collect money from Canadians along the side of the road from the east coast to the west coast.
+While Fox, a Winnipeg native, died in 1981, the preceding 12 months saw the 20-year-old man collect money from Canadians along the side of the road—from the east coast to the west.
 He also received funding and supplies from the Canadian Cancer Society, among other organizations.

 2005 TERRY FOX COIN

 Designed by artist Stan Witten, the coin’s reverse depicts Fox running with a Canadian landscape in the background.

 The obverse features the uncrowned effigy of Queen Elizabeth II.

 The coin has a weight of seven grams, a diameter of 26.5 millimetres, a 1.75-millimetre thickness and a mintage of 20,000 pieces.